remla25-team15/operation/README.md

+# Design documentation

+You can find the documentation of our deployments at [docs/](docs/deployment.md).

+The documentation for continuous experimentation can be found at [docs/](deployment.md).

 # How to run?

 > Note: You cannot provision anything unless you set up SSH.
 Please generate your SSH keys and put them in the correct folder for the provisioning to work.